2006 World Series: Game 5

 Chris Duncan misplayed another ball in the top of the sixth for a Sean Casey two-out double, but this time Casey would be stranded as Iván Rodríguez then struck out to end the inning.
 A David Eckstein single followed by a Preston Wilson walk in the bottom of the seventh put runners at first and second with none out for the heart of the Cardinals order: Pujols, Edmonds, and Rolen.
 Pujols popped out and Edmonds flied out, so it appeared Detroit might hold the Cardinals to a one-run lead.
 Instead, Scott Rolen singled and scored Eckstein, doubling the Cardinals lead to 4–2.
 Fernando Rodney, who gave up the single to Rolen and was charged with the run, managed to retire Ronnie Belliard to end the inning.

 Jeff Weaver retired the side in order, and the Cardinals went to the ninth, three outs away from their first World Series title in 24 years.
 The man called on to get those three outs would be Adam Wainwright, who had won the job of closer after the star free agent brought to St. Louis in 2002, Jason Isringhausen, had season-ending surgery.
 Detroit's clean-up hitter, Magglio Ordóñez, led off the inning.
 He proceeded to work a full count but then grounded out.
-The second batter, Sean Casey, worked a full count and then doubled to bring the tying run to the plate.
-The third batter, Iván Rodríguez, got ahead in the count 2–0 but grounded back to Wainwright on the next pitch, putting the Cardinals one out away.
-The fourth batter, Plácido Polanco (who was hitless during the entire series), fell behind 1–2, but then worked a walk to put the tying run on.
+The second batter, Sean Casey, worked a full count and then kept his clutch hitting going by doubling to bring the tying run to the plate.
+The third batter, Iván Rodríguez, got ahead in the count 2–0 but grounded back to Wainwright on the next pitch, putting the Cardinals one out away while Casey advanced to third.
+The fourth batter, Plácido Polanco (who was hitless during the entire series), fell behind 1–2, but then worked a walk to put the tying run on and put runners on the corners.
 The fifth batter, Brandon Inge, fell behind 0–2, again putting the Cardinals one strike from a World Series championship.
 He did not extend the drama any longer, as he swung and missed at the next pitch (making it the first World Series to end on a strikeout since the 1988 World Series), giving the World Series title to the Cardinals.
 The final play of the 2006 season was made at 10:26pm Central Standard time.
 After the game, Wainwright, who threw a curveball for strike three to win the pennant and a slider to Inge to win the Series, said "I'll probably never throw another curve or slider again without thinking of those two pitches."